Vocational Rehabilitation – Self- Employment Plans

 - If the work injury recurs, the WCB will not reduce recurrent benefits by the amount the WCB gave towards the business.
 The customer will make arrangements for the continuation of the business.

-- The VRS will forward a Closure Report to the Case Manager at the completion of the IVP.
+- The VRS will forward a Closure Report to the Customer Care Facilitator (CCF) at the completion of the IVP.
 The report must include a final estimation of the customer’s earnings capacity.

 PRO 53/2004 Self-Employment – Individualized Vocational Plan